Molecular biology a genomics

 Main activity 2 Identification and characterization of virulence factors of leishmaniases

-A very well run research programme will continue towards understanding the molecular determinants of virulence of human pathogens of the genus Leishmania, particularly using the model species L. mexicana.
+Here, we will build on a very well-established research programme to advance our understanding of the molecular determinants of virulence of human pathogens of the genus Leishmania, particularly using the model species L. mexicana.
 Additional candidates for virulence factors will be tested using a wide arsenal of in vitro and in vivo functional genomics methods.
-This line of research will include further study of the physiological function of the enzyme catalase in trypanosomatids to understand what role the loss of this enzyme has played in the evolution of the dixenic life cycle of Leishmania.
+This research line will include further study of the physiological function of the enzyme catalase in trypanosomatids to understand the role of the loss of this enzyme in the evolution of the dixenic life cycle of Leishmania.

-- Bioinformatic analysis of potential virulence factors of leishmaniases
+- Bioinformatic analyses of potential virulence factors of leishmaniases

 - Testing the effects of potential antiparasitics on leishmania physiology